Thanushri03/Automated-Report-Generation-with-Charts/README.md

 * For large files, adjust chunk size and overlap for best performance.
 * The report generator supports automatic chart creation for numerical data (bar, line, or pie).

 ---

-## License

-This project is released under the **MIT License**.
-You are free to use, modify, and distribute it with attribution.

----